 Final Thoughts

 Start with clean hands.
-Protect your skin with SPF.
+Many people find SPF helpful as part of their routine.
 Apply products in the right order.
 Get enough sleep.
 Drink your water.
 And most importantly, be patient with your skin, it responds best to calm, consistent care over time.

-Build your skincare routine with these habits as your foundation, and your skin will reflect that care in the months and years to come.
+Build your skincare routine with these habits as your foundation, and your skin may gradually look more balanced and refreshed in the months and years to come.